ViktorLuna/OOP/README.md

 ## Summary

-in this summary, Object Class, Objects, Attributes, Methods & Constructors are all implemented in one go. try running the whole code below here: [copy the code below and paste here](https://www.w3schools.com/js/tryit.asp?filename=tryjs_object_constructor1)
+in this summary, Class, Objects, Attributes, Methods, Constructors, inheritance are all implemented in one go. try running the whole code below here: [copy the code below and paste here](https://www.w3schools.com/js/tryit.asp?filename=tryjs_object_constructor1)

+and implement the rest of the principles in your own way. ✨

 ```
 <!DOCTYPE html>